 Now, it is true that Newton's third law has some rare occasions where it does not apply (certain situations with magnetically coupled particles and gravitational forces acting between objects moving very rapidly), but the law of conservation of momentum is a genuine iron-clad rock-solid no-exception law.
 In a closed system the total quantity of momentum cannot change.
 It has been verified to within one part in 1e15, and no exception has ever been found.

 Which means in a closed system, a reactionless drive is impossible, since it would change the total quantity of momentum.
-And even if you hand-waved one into existence for your SF novel, you've still got problems.

 (Note that it is possible to avoid that law with an open system, with something like a solar sail, a spacecraft launched by a mass driver based on an asteroid, pellet-stream propulsion, or a Starwisp.
 In these cases, the propulsion system is external to the spacecraft, so the system is open and the law does not apply.)